pubino/obs-stream/README.md

 # Edit .env with your preferred settings
 ```

+> **Security Note**: The `.env` file is automatically excluded from version control via `.gitignore` to prevent accidentally committing sensitive configuration or passwords.

 Available variables:
 - `VNC_PORT`: VNC port for the instance (default: 5901)
 - `NOVNC_PORT`: NoVNC web port for the instance (default: 6081)